 Justin Hollingsworth has served the cemetery and funeral industry for over 19 years and is a recognized cemetery and funeral industry professional.
 He has a proven

 track record of applying technology to business processes, driving innovation, and developing world-class solutions that streamline operations and provide cost savings.

-Justin has a Bachelor of Science degree in Computer Science and studied both Mathematics and Computer Science at the University of Northern Colorado and Colorado State
+Justin studied both Mathematics and Computer Science at the University of Northern Colorado as well as Colorado State

 University.
 He has written software that has been featured on the cover of the ICCFA (International Cemetery, Cremation, and Funeral Association) magazine and was also